Crawl Space Water Extraction & Encapsulation in Seattle

 We are going to walk you through the exact steps of our cleanup process.
 Grab a cup of coffee, and let’s look at how to fix this together.

-Our initial process always starts with a thorough diagnosis.
+The Seattle Water Damage Restoration process always starts with a thorough diagnosis.
 Identifying the exact source of the water is critical before any physical work begins.
 Technicians look for surface flooding, hydrostatic pressure from saturated soil, plumbing leaks, and hidden condensation.
 Once the source is identified, the physical cleanup phase begins.

 - Extraction and Removal: The crew extracts any standing water and carefully removes damaged insulation or old, failing vapor barriers.